 In the winter, we offer warm beverages for you to enjoy while taking in the winter sights (similar to a sleigh ride.)
 In the summer, we offer meal and drink packages for you to partake in or just cocktail experiences at certain times of the day.
 In the summer, please find your way to the plaid Caddie Shack to dine or drink on The Danger.
 There you can purchase your ticket.
 Tickets are on a first come, first serve basis.

-What does The Danger experience include?
+What is The Danger experience?

 Do I have to have a foursome for the wheel?

 No. You do not need sidekicks, however, you can’t ride the wheel alone, as this is not allowed.
 Betty will be matchmaker and match you with strangers.
 Solos will be sat with other solos.
 The maximum amount of people allowed per gondola is four.
 You are buying a seat at a small and moving communal table.
 If you have four people, that is wonderful, but you won’t get the privilege of expanding your world view by socializing with new and exotic strangers that way.
 If there is a long line of people, we will seat groups together (if we must.)
 However, we will try to let each twosome or threesome have their own private gondola.